pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd/workshop/06_verifying_feature_pacts.md

     ]
     ```

-    * This does the job, but there are better options.
+    * This does the job, but it's a bit fiddly, and there are better options.

-1. Make a matching feature branch in the provider, and dynamically fetch the pact for the matching consumer branch if it exists (no error will be raised if a pact does not exist for a particular tag.)
+1. Make a matching feature branch in the provider, and dynamically fetch the pact for the matching consumer branch if it exists (no error will be raised if a pact does not exist for a particular tag).
+This is a reasonably common approach, where the two teams coordinate feature development using matching branch names.

     ```js
     consumerVersionSelectors: [